janhalen/enterprise-architecture-patterns/proposals/proposals.md

 # Proposals

-This section contains architectural proposals.
+This section contains architectural proposals and recommendations, developed by the OS² Enterprise Architect for the members of the OS² communities.